 Did you know that sugar was once a very expensive ingredient in Japan, so cooks and chefs alike would use mirin as a substitute?
 If you’ve never heard of mirin, a rice wine that is essential in Japanese cuisine, you have most likely tasted it.
 Known for balancing salty flavors, mirin is one of the ingredients in teriyaki sauce, the broth that agedashi tofu is served in, and a wide variety of Japanese dishes.
 Let’s learn a little more about the different types of mirin and how they can be used in the kitchen.

-Mirin is a type of rice wine, made from glutinous rice, distilled alcohol, and rice that has been cultured with koji, the same mold (Aspergillus oryzae) that is used to ferment soybeans, pickles, sake, soy sauce, and rice vinegar.
-Mirin is similar to sake, but with a lower alcohol content and higher sugar content that occurs during the natural fermentation process.
+Mirin is a type of rice wine made from glutinous rice, distilled alcohol, and rice that has been cultured with koji, the same mold (Aspergillus oryzae) that is used to ferment soybeans, pickles, sake, soy sauce, and rice vinegar.
+Mirin is similar to sake but with lower alcohol content and higher sugar content that occurs during the natural fermentation process.
 In terms of taste, mirin is sweet with a mouthwatering umami flavor, which is deeply flavorful and savory.

-True mirin, known as hon mirin, is golden yellow in color, sweet, has an alcohol content of 14 percent, and can take between 40-60 days to make.
-Shio mirin has an alcohol content of 1.5 percent, to avoid alcohol tax, but it has the same sweet flavor as hon mirin.
-Then, there is shin mirin ormirin-fu chomiryo (mirin-like seasoning) which contains less than 1 percent alcohol, but the same, sugary flavor.
+True mirin, known as hon mirin, is golden yellow, sweet, has an alcohol content of 14 percent, and can take between 40-60 days to make.
+Shio mirin has an alcohol content of 1.5 percent to avoid alcohol tax, but it has the same sweet flavor as hon mirin.
+Then, there is shin mirin ormirin-fu chomiryo (mirin-like seasoning) which contains less than 1 percent alcohol but has the same sugary flavor.
 There is also aji-mirin, which typically contains corn syrup and salt.
 Once you open a bottle of mirin, the color will transform from light yellow to a dark, soy sauce-like color.

 Mirin is one of the key ingredients in teriyaki sauce and its sweet flavor helps to balance saltier dishes that are heavy on soy sauce or tamari.
 Depending on what region of Japan you are in, mirin is used differently.
 In the Kansai region, mirin is briefly boiled to lower the alcohol content and increase the sweetness.
 This technique is called nikiri mirin, or “thoroughly boiled mirin.”
 In the Kanto region, mirin is left untreated.